What are your research interests?

 What would be the ultimate goal for your research?

-Associate Professor Coralie English is a physiotherapist and an experienced stroke clinical trialist.
-Her research focuses on understanding the health benefits of physical activity and sedentary behaviour for people after stroke, as well as optimal models of improving walking and arm function early after stroke.
+Professor Coralie English is a physiotherapist and an experienced stroke clinical trialist.
+Her research focuses on understanding the health benefits of physical activity and diet for people after stroke, as well as determining optimal models of rehabilitation and service delivery after stroke.

 - Clinical trials in stroke

-- Use of accelerometers to measure physical activity and sitting time
+- Objective measurements of physical activity and sitting time

 - Exercise therapy after stroke

 - Priority Research Centre for Stroke and Brain Injury